Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_02.md

 Perl performs implicit conversion during runtime.
 There are no individual types for integer, string, and float in Perl.
 Instead, they are categorized as **scalar types**, but Perl also supports complex data types like lists, arrays, and hashes.

-Now imagine your requirement states that your utility needs to scan for four different cards and they are not going to change this requirement.
+Now imagine your requirement states that your utility needs to scan for four different cards, and they are not going to change this requirement.

 To declare a constant in Perl, you just write: